Apple’s ban on template apps is responsible for wiping out small business

 Apple guidelines for business apps are very much strict and the company that fails to match up the required level of expertise is not offered a space in the app store.
 Apple follows a strict guideline as its app reviewing team has been given strict guidelines prior to submitting an application into the app store.

 The unfortunate news about Apple’s recent guideline is that it specifically targets app makers that come from small-business market.
-These businesses are providing mobile app development services to the companies that either lack resources to build apps or can’t afford to hire the resource to design their own iOS or Android-based application from the scratch.
+These businesses are providing mobile app development services to the companies that either lack resources to build apps or can’t afford to hire the resource to design their own iOS or Android-based application from scratch.

 These apps may not come under the most-rated app but the hold significance of their own.
-For example, a local pizza shop app will always assist affordable to the users if compared with the top-ranked app in the similar category.
+For example, a local pizza shop app will always assist affordable to the users if compared with the top-ranked app in a similar category.
 While the giant has already rolled out the Apple guidelines (app), it may hamper the growth of truly amazing small applications.

 Apple has always remained strict about the choice of apps in its App Store but the recent guidelines seem to be very much rigid for small business apps to pave their way into the already elevated Apple’s app world.